 A simple script helps you plan and prepare your sales calls before you even pick up the phone.
 You can use it to list the features and benefits of your products and services or setting out the main objective of your sales call.
-You can download a telemarketing script template from Best Templates (charge applicable).
+You can download a telemarketing script template (charge applicable).

 Problem four - lack of sales confidence

 If this relates to you directly, don't worry.
 The majority of people I've worked with have some challenges with confidence at some point - and some on a regular basis!